milk-v/milkv.io/docs/titan/bmc/user-guide.md

 ## Introduction

-Titan BMC is a web-based management tool for Milk-V Cluster nodes.
+Titan BMC is a web-based management tool for Milk-V Titan.
 It provides the following key features:

 - **Node Monitoring**: View node status and resource usage
 - **Terminal Access**: Connect to node terminals via UART or TTY